buildscientist/wiremock-demo/README.md

 # wiremock-demo
-Source code for WireMock related tests as described in my blog post -
+Source code for WireMock related tests as described in my blog post - ["Don't let your SOAP make a mockery out of you!"](http://buildscientist.com/2015/dont-let-your-soap-make-a-mockery-out-of-you/)

 Requirements:
 - Maven 3.x